 - MERGE INTO typically consumes fewer CPU seconds

 - MERGE INTO typically consumes fewer IOs

-The advantage of MERGE INTO in lower IOs is that Teradata must process each data block only once, and no spool is built up.
-The benefit is even more significant if secondary indexes are present on the table since these are also processed block by block.
+MERGE INTO offers an advantage in lower IOs as Teradata processes each data block only once without building up any spool.
+This benefit is particularly significant when secondary indexes are present on the table, as they are also processed block by block.

-Next, I executed an UPDATE statement.
-Once with UPDATE, the second time with MERGE INTO:
+I executed an UPDATE statement twice, once with UPDATE and the other with MERGE INTO.

 MERGE INTO Sales4 USING Sales5

 WHEN MATCHED THEN UPDATE SET Quantity=Sales5.Quantity;

 Here is the Execution Plan for the MERGE INTO statement:

 1) First, we lock a distinct DWHPRO."pseudo table" for read on aRowHash to prevent global deadlock for DWHPRO.Sales5.2) Next, we lock a distinct DWHPRO."pseudo table" for write on aRowHash to prevent global deadlock for DWHPRO.Sales4.3) We lock DWHPRO.Sales5 for read, and we lock DWHPRO.Sales4 forwrite.4) We do an all-AMPs merge with matched updates into DWHPRO.Sales4from DWHPRO.Sales5 with a condition of ("(DWHPRO.Sales4.SalesId =DWHPRO.Sales5.SalesId) AND (DWHPRO.Sales4.SalesDate =DWHPRO.Sales5.SalesDate)").
 The number of rows merged isestimated with no confidence to be 3,461,454 rows.-> No rows are returned to the user as the result of statement 1.